 Each year MLT works with hundreds of high-performing minority college juniors and seniors (plus hundreds more early- to mid-career professionals) to help them build the confidence, skills and relationships they need to succeed in highly demanding professional careers.
 We're also working with some of the best companies, non-profits and schools in the country to help them build more diverse talent pipelines.
-Contact MLT to learn more about our work, how you can get involved and how your organization can become a partner.
+Contact MLT at (202) 202-751-2330 or info@ml4t.org to learn more about how you can get involved and how your organization can become a partner.
+For information on our programs visit ML4T.org.